timkelty/shipit-assets/README.md

 If your local paths are mapped differently than remote, you may specify here.
 If specified, the array must have the same length as `assets.paths`.
 Default: `assets.paths`

+### `assets.localBasePath`

+Type: `String`

+If there is a sub/parent folder that the localPaths are based out of (e.g. a directory called "assets") this can be set as a prefix which all local relative paths evaluate from.
+Default: `process.cwd()` (directory from where shipit was originally launched from).

+### `assets.remoteBasePath`

+Type: `String`

+If there is a sub/parent folder that the paths are based out of (e.g. a directory called "assets") this can be set as a prefix from which all remote relative paths evaluate from.
+Default: `deployTo/shared`.

 ### `assets.options`

 Options to pass to [`shipit.remoteCopy`](https://github.com/shipitjs/shipit#shipitremotecopysrc-dest-options-callback).